 Updated Contact Information

-Communications can be flexible based on student’s needs and may consist of the following communication options: Email, Phone, Fax, Zoom, Skype, Video Relay Services (free), Text messaging and FaceTime.
+The Learning Accommodations Center is scheduling remote appointments from 9:00am to 5:00pm.
+There are no face to face appointments being scheduled at this time.
+Communications can be flexible based on student’s needs and may consist of the following communication options: Email, Phone, Zoom, Skype, and Text Messaging.

 To get started students may contact us as outlined below: